 If you are looking to install a water softener in your home chances are your hard water supply has been affecting your household and you are wondering how much it will cost to get a softener installed to fix the problem.

-Check out reviews of our best water softeners here!
+Check out reviews of our best water softeners here currently in the UK!

 However, there are many different factors that will affect your softeners installation price such as its type, size and the original plumbing which is within your home.